jarvislin/drugstores/README.md

 # MaskInfo Map

-Provides information about the quantity of masks of every pharmacy and proclamations announced by goverment in Taiwan.
+Provides information about the quantity of masks of every pharmacy and proclamations announced by government in Taiwan.

 ![screenshot](https://github.com/jarvislin/drugstores/blob/master/art/2.png)